zeux/meshoptimizer/gltf/README.md

 ## Extensions

-gltfpack supports most Khronos extensions and some vendor extensions in the input scenes, with newer extensions added regularly.
+gltfpack supports most Khronos extensions and some multi-vendor extensions in the input scenes, with newer extensions added regularly.
 The following extensions are fully supported:

 - KHR_lights_punctual
 - KHR_materials_anisotropy